pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 # 25 seconds
 PersistentKeepalive = 25

 # Keep adding peers as you wish.
-At a minium you'll need to
+At a minimum you'll need to
 # add their public key and their address
 [Peer]
 PublicKey = 3StsslOTQlqMnd42UaKi9FdNu9GSTLi1WCaqwg8lkhc=